 - Maybe Ever After: In contrast to the novel where she has a family of her own, Alice/Belle's romantic situation isn't addressed.
-She's shown in the Christmas Present sequence - where she isn't in the novel.
-Although it isn't said, this does leave things open for Scrooge to reconcile with her if she isn't married.
+She's also shown in the Christmas Present sequence, where she isn't in the novel.
+Although it isn't explicitly stated, this does leave things open for Scrooge to reconcile with her if she isn't married.

-- Start of Darkness: The Christmas Past sequence explores this, more so than other adaptations.
+- Start of Darkness: The Christmas Past sequence explores this.